ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 | Hot Chocolate 11 | Introspection              |  750.96 |  392.31 KB |
 | GraphQL .NET     | Introspection              | 2277.24 | 2267.26 KB |

-Hot Chocolate 11 uses a lot less memory and on top of that uses a lot less time to execute queries.
+Hot Chocolate 11 uses a lot less memory and, on top of that, uses a lot less time to execute queries.
 But we also looked at other GraphQL servers and added Hot Chocolate to a variety of benchmarks.

-For instance we ran tests against the Apollo GraphQL server.
+For instance, we ran tests against the Apollo GraphQL server and other nodejs GraphQL servers.

 | Server                     | Requests / second |
 | -------------------------- | ----------------: |